digao-dalpiaz/DzDirSeek/README.md

 `MaskKind: TDSMaskKind` =

-- mkInclusions: Only the masks specifyed at **Masks** property will be included in results. *If you leave Masks propery blank, no file will be retrieved.*
+- mkInclusions: Only the masks specified at **Masks** property will be included in results. *If you leave Masks property blank, no file will be retrieved.*

 - mkExceptions (default): All files will be included in results, except the files which matches **Masks** properties. *If you leave Masks property blank, all files will be retrieved.*